Anne Grethe Jeppesen: Personal life

 Born in Florø on 1 November 1957, Jeppesen is married to sports shooter, world champion and Olympic medalist Harald Stenvaag.
 Both her father and grandfather were sports shooters as well, and her father began taking her to competitions at a young age.
-She took up the sport herself when she was 11, though she at first struggled with the idea that a girl could be involved in shooting.
+She took up the sport herself when she was 11, though she at first struggled with the idea that a girl could be involved in competitive shooting.

 Shooting career

 Her first international competition was the 1976 European 10 m Championships, where she met her future husband.

 She competed at the 1984 Summer Olympics in Los Angeles, where she placed fifth in the 50 metres small-bore rifle (three positions), and tied 11th in the 10 metre air rifle.

 A Nordic champion in air rifle in 1979 and 1981, Jeppesen won a gold medal in 10 m air rifle at the 1981 European 10 m Events Championships in Athens.
-The next time this gold went to a woman from Norway was when Jeanette Hegg Duestad won in 2023.
+The next time this gold went to a woman from Norway was over four decades later, when Jeanette Hegg Duestad won in 2023.
 In 1981, she also won a team silver medal at the ISSF air rifle World Championships, Women Team.

 She won a total of 17 individual national titles.